Cost of War Memorial

 Idea 2: Screen a Movie

-Want to educate students on the free market?
+Want to educate students on noninterventionism?
 A movie screening may be the way to go.
 Find a noninterventionist documentary or even a feature film which raises serious questions about war.
 Depending on the movie you select, you may wish to hold a brief discussion session afterwards to ensure that the message got through.
 Click here to learn how to screen a movie successfully, and get in touch with your Leadership Team representatives if you have difficulty selecting a movie.
-Some good options to consider are The Activists, Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, Joyeux Noël, or one of these movies with antiwar themes.
+Check out the YAL documentary and movie database or one of these movies with antiwar themes.

 Idea 3: Organize a Debate